About the Immigration Detention Hotline

 Het Meldpunt Vreemdelingendetentie

-The Immigration Detention Hotline is an initiative from the LOS foundation.
+The Immigration Detention Hotline is an initiative by the LOS foundation.
 We think that immigration detention should not be part of our society.
-With the implementation of this project, LOS can inform the world about the abuses within immigration detention, with the ultimate goal of eliminating detention as part of the Dutch return policy.
+With the implementation of this project, LOS can inform the world about the abuses within immigration detention, with the ultimate goal of eliminating detention as part of the Dutch deportation policy.

-As a focal point for complaints on detention we collect complaints about the conditions of detention of aliens, but also of custodians, chaplains, medical service, relatives of foreigners, politicians and others.
-By collecting and connecting all these complaints, the LOS foundation wants to gain more insight into the conditions of detention.
-With this the LOS foundation wants to draw political and media attention.
-In addition, reports will be examined where possible and viewed legal options, and, if necessary, assisted in following up a complaint.
+As a focal point for complaints on detention we collect complaints about the conditions of detention of immigrants, but also of custodians, chaplains, medical service, relatives of foreigners, politicians and others.
+Reports and complaints are registered and analysed, and where possible we help through legal assistance and other forms of support.
+By collecting and connecting all these complaints, the LOS foundation wants to gain more insight into the conditions of detention, to ultimately increase political and media attention to affect real change.

 Foundation LOS (Landelijk Ongedocumenteerden Steunpunt) is committed to the (collective) interests of undocumented migrants in the country.
 Thereby LOS foundation relies on Article 25 of the Universal Declaration of Human Rights .
 On the basis of this article, everyone is entitled to food, clothing and shelter.
 In the context of this objective LOS foundation advocates for the respect of the basic rights of these undocumented migrants towards the government, politicians and the Dutch society as a whole and LOS foundation supports professionals and organizations that provide care, support and assistance to undocumented migrants.